 SIF funding is distributed as a one-to-one match of employer salary contributions, up to a total maximum summer salary of $15,000 (employer + SIF).
 Eligible employer contributions include salary and housing/travel/training stipends.
 Funding amounts are dependent on annually available SIF funds and all funding decisions are at the discretion of the SIF Management Committee.
 SIF funds are considered taxable income and recipients are responsible for any tax implications.

-The Rex and Ellen Adams Loan Assistance Program (LAP) provides financial assistance in the form of loan forgiveness awards to qualifying Fuqua Daytime MBA alumni who work full-time for eligible nonprofit and government organizations.
+The Rex and Ellen Adams Loan Assistance Program (LAP) provides financial assistance in the form of loan forgiveness awards to qualifying Fuqua Daytime MBA alumni who work full-time for eligible nonprofits, government organizations and certified B Corporations.
 To read more about the requirements and application process, visit https://www.fuqua.duke.edu/programs/daytime-mba/financing-your-degree